Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 ## What Are We Looking At?

 [*WebAssembly*](http://webassembly.org/) (or *wasm*) describes an *execution environment* which browsers can implement within their Javascript Virtual Machines.
-It's a way to run code in place of, or alongside, our Javascript.
+It's a way to run code in place of, or alongside, Javascript.

 WebAssembly can be thought of as similar to [*asm.js*](http://asmjs.org/).
 Indeed, we can use [*Emscripten*](http://emscripten.org/) compiler to target both.

-Most existing documentation discusses how to build C, C++, or Rust into wasm, but there is nothing excluding languages like [Ruby](ruby.dj) or Python from working as well.
+Most existing documentation discusses how to build C, C++, or Rust into wasm, but there is nothing excluding languages like [Ruby](http://ruby.dj/) or Python from working as well.

 ## Installing The Tools

 We'll need two things to get started with WebAssembly and Rust, assuming you already have a functional development environment otherwise (That is, you have `build-essential`, XCode, or the like installed.)

 First, Rust.
-You can review [here](https://hoverbear.org/2017/03/03/setting-up-a-rust-devenv/#setting-up-rust-via-rustup) for a more long winded explanation of how to do this, or you can just run the following, accept the defaults, and then `source $HOME/.cargo/env`:
+You can review [here](https://hoverbear.org/2017/03/03/setting-up-a-rust-devenv/#setting-up-rust-via-rustup) for a more long winded explanation of how to do this, or you can just run the following and accept the defaults:

 ```bash
 curl https://sh.rustup.rs -sSf | sh
 ```

-Next we'll add the `wasm32-unknown-emscripten` compile target via `rustup`:
+Open a new terminal or run `source $HOME/.cargo/env`, then we'll add the `wasm32-unknown-emscripten` compile target via `rustup` as well:

 ```bash
 rustup target add wasm32-unknown-emscripten